jayphd/jayphd.github.io/research.md

 <h2> Current </h2>

 <h2> Dynamics of land-sea breezes in the tropics </h2>
 In midlatitudes, where the inertial frequency (\(f\)) is greater than the frequency of the diurnal cycle (\(\omega\)), land-sea breezes are in phase with the heating/cooling of the land surface.
 In the tropics, \(f < \omega \).
 Therefore, the heating and the land-sea breezes can have a phase lag depending on the latitude.
 Furthermore, the changes in boundary layer stratification (\( N \)) can alter the turbulent friction, which can also cause inertial oscillations.
 With simple models, I am trying to understand what combination of diurnal forcing and turbulent friction leads to the observed land-sea breeze circulations in the tropics.
+A more ambitious goal is to add the effect of orography to this model.

 <img src="/assets/winds_x_y_web.png" alt ="" width="500" height="200" align="center">
 <span style="font-family: Arial, sans-serif; font-size: 9px; font-weight: normal;"> Horizontal flow at 06 and 12 LST mimicking land-sea breeze circulation. </span>